nimmmalarohit/CEES/readme.md

 * Windows:
   #### open the created directory and click on Git bash here

-#### 3. Import the project from GIT, execute below command in the terminal when we opened in step 2.
+#### 3. Import the project from GIT, execute below command in the terminal which we opened in step 2.
 Note: Do not close the terminal after you are done with below commands.
 ```
 git clone https://github.com/nimmmalarohit/CEES.git
 cd CEES